seongsukim-ml/GPWNO/README.md

 ```

 ## Baseline reference
-We implemented these baselines in out repo:
+We implemented these baselines in our repo:

 [DeepDFT](https://github.com/peterbjorgensen/DeepDFT)